pal03377/master-thesis/thesis.typ

 Within Artemis, we designate the task of submission sending exclusively to the cluster instance where the `scheduling` profile is activated.
 This approach is kept from the integration of the Athena-CoFee system by Bernius et al~@cofee2.
 The Artemis documentation mentions that this activation is consistently limited to a singular instance in the cluster#footnote[https://ls1intum.github.io/Artemis/dev/setup/#scheduling, last visited September 9th, 2023].

 We send the feedback to Athena directly from the cluster instance where the tutor finalizes their assessment.
-This procedure operates asynchronously, ensuring that there's no undue delay in the request processing.
+This procedure operates asynchronously, ensuring no undue delay in the request processing.
 While there exists a possibility that a server instance might crash before the feedback is fully sent, this is an acceptable risk.
-The feedback is not essential for the system to function and only serves to improve Athena's suggestions.
+The feedback is not essential for the system to function and only improves Athena's suggestions.

 == Boundry Conditions
 // Note: Optional section describing the use cases how to start up the separate components of the system, how to shut them down, and what to do if a component or the system fails.